Time-Correlated Video Bridge Matching: Experiments

 \paragraph{Image-to-Video Generation.} The task is to generate the remaining $9$ frames based on the first frame.
 We provide the first frame as input data, along with $9$ Gaussian samples from $\mathcal{N}(\textbf{0}, \I)$, or $9$ copies of the first frame.
 The second option demonstrated the best results for all methods, so further we consider this initialization variant.
 For more information, please see the Appendix~\ref{appendix:initialization_i2v}.

-\paragraph{Video Super Resolution.} The network accepts $10$ low resolution frames, and $10$ frames with the dataset resolution are expected at the output.
-We consider starting with resolutions of $16 \times 16$ or $32 \times 32$ for all methods, but due to the simplicity of the task, we did not see any significant advantages for our method using the second option.
-Therefore, the further results are reported for the starting resolution of $16 \times 16$.
-We also consider two initialization options: feeding the network with only low resolution data or low resolution data concatenated with Gaussian noise.
-Both approaches produced similar results, and here we use noise-free variant.
-More details can be found in the Appendix~\ref{appendix:initialization_sr}.
+\paragraph{Video Super Resolution.} The network inputs $10$ low-resolution frames and outputs $10$ frames at the dataset resolution.
+We evaluated starting resolutions of $16 \times 16$ and $32 \times 32$; as the simpler task showed no significant advantage for our method at $32 \times 32$, we report results for $16 \times 16$.
+We also tested initialization with low-resolution data alone versus data concatenated with Gaussian noise; both performed similarly, and we proceed with the noise-free version.
+See details in Appendix~\ref{appendix:initialization_sr}.

-Below, we present the results for the BM and TCVBM methods with $\epsilon$ equal to $0.1$ and a coefficient at $\A$ set to $1$ for the TCVBM model, i.e., $\widetilde{\A} = \alpha\A$ and $\widetilde{\bv} = \alpha\bv$, where $\alpha = 1$.
-Additionally, we conduct a series of experiments to find optimal hyperparameters $\epsilon$ and $\alpha$.
-The results of these experiments can be found in Appendix~\ref{appendix:hyperparameters}.
-Furthermore, we explored the dynamic correlation approach in which the coefficient $\alpha_t$ depends on time and increases as the reverse process progresses, i.e. when $t \rightarrow 0$.
-However, our experiments showed that this approach does not provide an advantage over TCVBM when the $\alpha$ is time-independent.
-The theoretical background and experimental findings are presented in Appendix~\ref{appendix:dynamical_correlation}.
+We present results for BM and TCVBM with $\epsilon = 0.1$ and $\alpha = 1$ for TCVBM (i.e., $\widetilde{\A} = \A$, $\widetilde{\bv} = \bv$) for all three tasks.
+Experiments optimizing hyperparameters $\epsilon$ and $\alpha$ are in Appendix~\ref{appendix:hyperparameters}.
+Computational complexity analysis is in Appendix~\ref{appendix:comp_cost}.
+We also explored a dynamic correlation approach where $\alpha_t$ increases as $t \to 0$, but found no advantage over constant $\alpha$ (see Appendix~\ref{appendix:dynamical_correlation}).